 The best men’s wallets are an easy and inexpensive way to make your life more functional.
-It’s an everyday carry item that pretty much 100% of men own, but a lot of guys don’t really put much thought into replacing their wallet until it’s literally falling apart.
-Yet when the time comes to buy a new wallet, you have to be careful.
+It’s an everyday carry item that pretty much 100% of men own, but a lot of guys don’t really put much thought into replacing their wallets until they’re literally falling apart.
+Yet when the time comes to buy a new wallet, you have to be careful and choose wisely.
 A wallet is a very personal item; it’s something you’ll carry on your person everywhere you go.
 To help you find the perfect new wallet, we’ve compiled this list of the best wallets for men to ensure you keep your valuables secure, and stylishly so.

 Maybe that worn-down leather wallet dad gifted you as an undergrad has seen better days.
 Or perhaps you’re interested in upgrading to a modern RFID-blocking wallet.
-Wallets are also popular gifts for men, whether it’s a birthday, anniversary or Father’s Day gift.
+Wallets are also popular gifts for men, whether for birthdays, anniversaries or Christmas gifts.
 No matter the reason, if the time has come to upgrade your wallet, read on, gentlemen.

 If you look at two people’s phones, you’ll obviously find that they have different apps.
 The same is true of wallets.
 No two people carry the same number of cards, and everyone uses their cards differently.
 That’s why wallets shouldn’t be treated as a one-size-fits-all solution.